 Cocaine is an extremely addictive illegal drug that acts as a central nervous system stimulant.
 Alcohol is a central nervous system depressant.
-Some addicts mix the two substances to counteract the unpleasant side effects of either one.
+Some mix the two substances to counteract the unpleasant side effects of either one.
 Others are convinced that drinking alcohol while using cocaine prolongs the “high,” or sense of euphoria and escape, for which they turn to cocaine.

 Dangers of Cocaethelylene

-Regardless of any perceived or real advantages that addicts ascribe to using the two substances together, the effects of mixing cocaine and alcohol are very dangerous.
+Regardless of any perceived or real advantages that individuals ascribe to using the two substances together, the effects of mixing cocaine and alcohol are very dangerous.
 The two substances combine to form a chemical called cocaethylene, which can cause severe heart damage and liver disease as it builds up in the liver over a long period of time.
 Patients who are addicted to cocaine and alcohol are at risk for severe and rapid cardiac damage due to the large amounts of both substances that they abuse on a regular basis.

 In some cases, the effects of the cocaethylene produced by the use of both cocaine and alcohol are acute and immediate.
 Cocaine causes the heart to beat faster, and when it combines with alcohol, the increase in heart rate can reach levels that lead to a heart attack or cardiac arrest.
 An emergency of this type often serves as a warning that treatment for addiction to cocaine and alcohol is necessary.